 Agent vs. distributor

 Agents generally do not take ownership of the goods but act as your sales representative in overseas markets.
+Distributors generally purchase and resell your export products and mark them up for a profit.

-They are generally paid a commission on the sales they generate.
+Agents are generally paid a commission on the sales they generate.
 They take orders on your behalf, but you deliver, invoice, and collect payments from the customers.
 You are also responsible for setting the sales price, although the agent will probably advise you on local market conditions that may affect your pricing.

 Agents are generally based in the export market, and often represent several complementary product lines.
 If they represent a directly competitive line, this can reduce their interest to sell yours.
 Agents may operate on an “exclusive” basis as your sole agent in their territory, or on a non-exclusive basis.